SajeedAninda/Artisan-Alley-Server/README.md

 ## Repo Intro
-This Repo Contains the client side code of the Artisan Alley Project
+This Repo Contains the server side code of the Artisan Alley Project

 ## Table of Contents
 - [Features](#features)